Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 A close-up view of pecans.

-Pecans are loaded with unhealthy fats.
-They are also choking hazards that can cause digestive blockage.
+Pecans are loaded with unhealthy fats and are choking hazards that can cause digestive blockage.
 It is best to avoid feeding pecans to your dog.

 The most common symptoms of macadamia nut toxicity are vomiting, diarrhea, and weakness of the hind legs.